Mann-gupta1/learn_DSA/README.md

 - **Database**: PostgreSQL with Prisma ORM
 - **Authentication**: JWT (JSON Web Tokens) with bcryptjs
 - **Code Execution**: Child process execution with timeout and security controls
+- **URL Fetching**: Extract and process content from web pages for context-aware responses

 ### Frontend
 - **Framework**: React 19 with TypeScript